SecDevOps-jmcdonough/fortisoar-lab/README.md

 1. Enter FortiAnalyzer - IP address can be found using `terraform output`
 1. Click "Test Connectivity"
     * "Unauthorized" should appear beneath the IP address
-1. Turn off "Verify FortiAnalyzer certificate"
 1. Click "OK"
+1. Re-Edit FortiAnalyzer Fabric Connector
 1. Click "Authorize" in the ***FortiAnalyzer Status*** right-hand pane
     * Login to FortiAnalyzer
     * Click "Approve"